How social networks influence human behavior: An integrated latent space approach for differential social influence

 \subsection{Estimation}

-Per scenario, 200 datasets were generated.
+For each scenario, 200 datasets were generated.
 For each simulated dataset, we applied the proposed approach to estimate the social influence parameter with the MCMC algorithm described in Section \ref{sec:estimation}.
 We used 30,000 iterations, with the first 5,000 iterations being discarded as a burn-in process.
-From the remaining 25,000 iterations, 5,000 samples were collected at a time-space of 5 iterations.
-We adjusted the jumping rules for proposal distributions to achieve ideal acceptance rates (20\% to 40\%), identical to those in real data analysis.
-Details of the jumping rules are given in the Supplementary Material.
+From the remaining 25,000 iterations, 5,000 samples were collected in a time space of 5 iterations.
+We adjusted the jumping rules for the proposal distributions to achieve ideal acceptance rates (20\% to 40\%), identical to those in real data analysis.
+Details of the jumping rules are given in Supplementary Material 1.